 - One Allstate Insurance commercial shows a married couple leaving home for vacation in a station wagon crammed with baggage.
 Suddenly, the wife gasps, "I left the iron on!"
 Her husband disputes that, but the wife is insistent.
 The husband reaches under his seat to produce a steam iron, and smiles in triumph.
 The wife, however, states, "That's my old iron."
 After a double take, the couple return home in time to see the fire department conduct a post-suppression inspection.

-- Akane Tendō of Ranma ˝ isn't just a Lethal Chef, she's a walking disaster in a kitchen, to her older sister Kasumi's dismay.
+- Akane Tendō of Ranma ½ isn't just a Lethal Chef, she's a walking disaster in a kitchen, to her older sister Kasumi's dismay.
 The most stand-out example is the manga story (and corresponding OVA) introducing Nodoka Saotome.
-Akane is once again trying to make diner to impress Ranma's mother, but she forgot to cook the eggs.
+Akane is once again trying to make dinner to impress Ranma's mother, but she forgot to cook the eggs.
 So, pressed for time, she puts them in the microwave oven.
-The worst part is that even Ranma, who's been pretty much reared on the road, knows you should never do that, and try to warn Akane, who is clueless.
-Right on cue, the eggs explode from the microwaves, sending the oven door flying across the kitchen, hitting a hot water pipe — which result in everybody present getting drenched and the rest of the food being ruined.
+The worst part is that even Ranma, who's been pretty much reared on the road, knows you should never do that, and tries to warn Akane, who is clueless.
+Right on cue, the eggs explode in the microwave, sending the oven door flying across the kitchen, hitting a hot water pipe — which result in everybody present getting drenched and the rest of the food being ruined.

 - A Certain Unknown Level 0: The advanced Academy City laundry machine has errors despite repeated attempts to fix it, and causes things like all of the water spewing out.